DHTMLX/docs-todolist/docs/guides/initialization.md

 ## Initialize To Do List

+Use the `ToDo` and `Toolbar` constructors to create the widget components.

 ### Initialize List

-After that, initialize List with the **new ToDo()** constructor.
-It takes two parameters:
+Initialize List with the `new ToDo()` constructor.
+The constructor takes two parameters:

-- a container to place a List into.
-The one we have created at the previous step
+- a container to place List into, created in the previous step
 - an object with configuration properties.
 [See the full list here](api/overview/configs_overview.md)

 ~~~js title="index.js"